 The Not-so-Quiet End of ‘Gold Fever’

-Perhaps what’s most fascinating about the Gold Rush era is that it wasn’t actually lucrative for the vast majority of prospectors.
-Easily accessible gold motherlodes were hastily depleted, and prospecting camps were violent and lawless.
+Perhaps what’s most fascinating about the California Gold Rush era is that it wasn’t actually lucrative for the vast majority of prospectors.
+Easily accessible gold motherlodes hastily depleted, and prospecting camps were violent and lawless.

 The introduction of large-scale industrialized mining caused instability in smaller local gold-based economies, which eventually drove hopeful miners out of the Coloma goldfields.
 Although the total amount of gold excavated between 1848 and 1853 was unprecedented, not even John Sutter benefited from his land’s buried fortune.